RyanJFM/Digital-Twin/Arduino_code_and_wiring/README.md

-# Multi-Sensor Health Monitor (ESP32 – UDP Real-Time System)
+# Multi Sensor Health Monitor - Wiring

 This project was developed for EngEx 2025, the Engineering Exhibition organized by the Faculty of Engineering, University of Peradeniya, in celebration of its Diamond Jubilee.